 In this work, we have generalized the extended adiabatic regularization to an interacting $\lambda \phi^4$ theory at one-loop order.
 This extended version includes an arbitrary mass parameter $\mu$.
-We have used this arbitrariness to consistently construct a natural instantaneous vacuum state, requiring that the stress-energy tensor vanish mode-by-mode.
+We have used this arbitrariness to consistently construct a natural instantaneous vacuum state, requiring that the stress-energy tensor vanishes mode by mode.
 An important result is that not all values of $\mu$ are admissible to construct this vacuum state.\\

-We have constructed the vacuum state for two well-known models in cosmology, in particular during the preheating stage after the inflationary period, namely: the massless $\lambda \phi^4$ and the daughter field coupled to a massive scalar field with quadratic potential.
+We have constructed the vacuum state for two well-known models in cosmology, in particular during the preheating stage after the inflationary period, namely, the massless $\lambda \phi^4$ and the daughter field coupled to a massive scalar field with quadratic potential.
 A significant result is that we can tune the value of $\mu$ such that the initial fluctuations encoded in $\langle\delta \phi^2 \rangle_{\rm ren}$ are not too strong, a feature highly desirable for computing the backreaction of the produced quanta during the preheating phase. \\